christophsax/tempdisagg/README.md

 To install or update from from [CRAN][package], run:

-`install.packages("tempdisagg")`
+    install.packages("tempdisagg")

-An overview of the theory of temporal disaggregation and a description of tempdisagg is given our [article in the R-Journal][article].
+Our [article in the R-Journal][article] describes the package and the theory of temporal disaggregation.

-Please send bug reports to <christoph.sax@gmail.com>.
-Thank you!
+Please send bug reports to <christoph.sax@gmail.com>, thank you!